apache/cordova-plugin-file/doc/index.md

 * root: The entire device filesystem

 By default, the library and documents directories can be synced to iCloud.
 You can also request two additional filesystems, "library-nosync" and "documents-nosync", which represent a special non-synced directory within the Library or Documents filesystem.

+### OS X

+The implementation is the same as the one for the iOS, except the asset library support.

 ## Android Quirks